 It is part of your job as a scholar to understand what counts as plagiarism, and make sure you avoid it.

-The following courses have a good-sized overlap with this course:
+A non-exhaustive list of courses at other institutions that have a good-sized overlap with this course’s material:

 - CS 357 Advanced Topics in Formal Methods at Stanford

-- Ranjit Jhala’s CSE291 Sp13: Algorithmic Software Verification at UCSD
+- Ranjit Jhala’s spring 2013 offering of CSE291: Algorithmic Software Verification at UCSD

 A note on accessibility